pebble-dev/rebble-help/_topic/appstore-submission.md

 All that's left now is to email it to [support@rebble.io](mailto:support@rebble.io) so it can be uploaded to the appstore!

 This normally happens pretty quickly, but can sometimes take longer.
-You will receive an email when it's live, how exciting! :D
+You will receive an email when it's live, how exciting!

-For help with the submission process or app development, check out the [Rebble Alliance Discord server.](https://rebble.io/discord) See you there!
+For help with the submission process or app development, check out the [Rebble Discord server.](https://rebble.io/discord).